vic-cheung/vic-cheung.github.io/README.md

 - Validated clustering results of single-cell sequencing against the [2020 10x sequencing dataset from the Allen Atlas](https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x) and that the methodology was functional.
   - Evaluated range of highly variable genes expressed per cluster for the validation of cell identity
 - Managed collaborations with the Chan-Zuckerberg Biohub (Spyros Darmanis Group, now @ Genentech)
+<br><br>
+- **_Technologies used:_**
+ - AWS (EC2/S3)
+ - Linux, bash, CellRanger
+ - Python (ScanPy, NumPy, scikit-learn, Matplotlib, SciPy)
+ - FIJI, Zen
+ - Illumina Next Gen Sequencing, 10x Genomics 5' Sequencing
+ - stereotaxic surgeries, viral delivery
 <br>
-- **_Technologies used:_** AWS (EC2/S3), Linux, bash, CellRanger, Python (ScanPy, NumPy, scikit-learn, Matplotlib, SciPy), FIJI, Zen, Illumina Next Gen Sequencing, 10x Genomics 5' Sequencing, stereotaxic surgeries, viral delivery.<br>
 <br>
 Designed an audition-based behavioral paradigm to study sensorimotor integration in the context of mice.
 - Wrote custom software to support custom-built hardware using serial communication between MATLAB and an Arduino microprocessor, which increased productivity by - 6-fold from the parallelization and automation of data acquisition, storage, and analysis.